TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 69/Psalms 69.22.md

 ---

-Let their table before them become a snare; And when they are in peace, [let it become] a trap.
+Let their table before them become a snare.
+May it become a retribution and a trap.